 Yellow Warblers are one of the most numerous warblers in North America but their populations have been slowly declining, and have decreased by 25% between 1966 and 2014, according to the North American Breeding Bird Survey.
-Partners in Flight estimates a global breeding population of 90 million with 37 percent spending some part of the year in the U.S., 15 percent in Mexico, and 57 percent breeding in Canada.
-They rate a 6 out of 20 on the Continental Concern Score and are not on the 2012 Watch List.
+Partners in Flight estimates a global breeding population of 90 million with 37% spending some part of the year in the U.S., 15% in Mexico, and 57% breeding in Canada.
+They rate a 6 out of 20 on the Continental Concern Score and are not on the 2014 State of the Birds Watch List.
 In the western U.S. the grazing of rangelands can degrade Yellow Warbler nesting habitat, particularly stands of willow trees along creeks.
 The Brown-headed Cowbird lays its eggs in the nests of many species including Yellow Warblers, and this can reduce their breeding success.
 Like many migratory songbirds that move at night, Yellow Warblers are at risk of collisions with buildings; they can be attracted to and killed at tall, lighted structures such as TV towers and tall buildings.

 - Lowther, P. E., C. Celada, N. K. Klein, C. C. Rimner, and D. A. Spector.
 1999.
 Yellow Warbler (Dendroica petechia).
 In The Birds of North America, No. 454 (A. Poole and F. Gill, eds.).
 The Birds of North America Online, Ithaca, New York.

 - North American Bird Conservation Initiative, U.S. Committee.
 2014.
 State of the Birds 2014 Report.
 U.S. Department of Interior, Washington, DC.